nanoporetech/sloika/README.md

+**This repository is deprecated.
+See [bonito](https://github.com/nanoporetech/bonito) for our current software providing basecaller training.**

 Sloika is ONT research software for training RNN models for basecalling Oxford Nanopore reads.
 Sloika is built on top of Theano and is compatible with python 3.4+

 ## Installation of system prerequisites